braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/active_user_campaigns.md

 ## Step 1: Identifying your top users

 Using Braze's selection of filters, create a user segment that you feel encompasses your most loyal, consistent user base.
-A sample segment to define your top users is shown below.
+The following sample segment defines the top users.

-![Define top users][1]
+![][1]

 Additionally, you will not have to continue updating this segment, as users who pass in or out of the campaign's restrictions will be correspondingly targeted or dismissed.

 {% alert note %}
-The example above segments users by general app usage.
+The preceding example segments users by general app usage.
 In most cases, the total collection of filters needed to define your top user segment will largely be defined by the specificities of your app.
 {% endalert %}

 ## Step 2: Reach out to your top users